 In general, diamondback terrapins are usually healthy and parasite-free.
 The most significant health problem for a diamondback terrapin is shell rot.
 Another risk for this species is deformities of either the shell or eye.
 All of these can occur when the turtle is under stress, is receiving poor nutrition, or is living in water that is either too saline or too fresh.
 To avoid these issues, choose healthy baby diamondback terrapins born in captivity, provide a varied and nutritious diet, and use mildly salty water, which mimics their natural habitat.

 Choosing Your Diamondback Terrapin

 When buying one or more diamondback terrapins, choose baby hatchlings made available from reliable turtle breeders.
 These adorable little turtles are usually gray above with lighter colors below.
-While it's possible to find wild diamondback terrapins in the wild, they are usually more anxious and don't make very good pets.
+While it's possible to find diamondback terrapins in the wild, they are usually more anxious and don't make very good pets.
 Worse, the stress created by captivity can cause health problems for wild-born diamondbacks.

 Be sure you have enough space for your pets.
 You can raise a single turtle successfully, but diamondbacks are fairly social and do well in groups—provided there is enough space for everyone.
 Crowded diamondbacks will nip at one another's tails.

-Similar Breeds to the Diamondback Terrapin
+Similar Species to the Diamondback Terrapin

 Otherwise, check out other types of aquatic turtles that can be your new pet.